UK submits ambitious NDC to UNFCCC

-The 68% target is a significant strengthening of its previous 57% target, and now places the UK on a path to achieve its 2050 net-zero GHG emissions target.
-This development would make the UK one of the first countries globally to bring its domestic emissions into line with what would be necessary globally for the Paris Agreement’s 1.5°C limit.
+The 68% target is a significant strengthening of its previous 57% target, and is also aligned with the UK’s 2050 net-zero GHG emissions target.
+However, the UK has yet to adopt and implement ambitious policies necessary to achieve this new 2030 target and firmly set itself on a path to net zero.
+Once it does, it will become one of the first countries globally to bring its domestic emissions into line with what would be necessary globally for the Paris Agreement’s 1.5°C limit.

-The domestic emission reduction target put forward under the NDC does not, however, include equity considerations needed for the UK to achieve a fair-share contribution.
-This requires additional emissions reductions to be achieved abroad through support measures such as climate finance and/or international credits.
-The total fair-share contribution of the UK – domestic emission reductions and emissions reductions achieved abroad would need to be equivalent to the UK reaching close to zero emissions by 2030.
+The CAT is not currently able to provide a fair-share rating for the UK NDC target, due to methodological complexities associated with leaving the EU.
+However, it is clear that additional emissions reductions achieved abroad, through support measures such as climate finance and/or international credits, will be necessary.
+The total fair-share contribution of the UK – domestic emissions reductions and emissions reductions achieved abroad – would need to be equivalent to the UK reaching close to zero emissions by 2030.

-CAT analysis of NDC announcement
+CAT analysis of NDC update

 On 12 December 2020, the UK submitted its first Nationally Determined Contribution (NDC) to the UNFCCC, committing to “at least a 68%” reduction in GHG emissions below 1990 levels (1995 levels for F-gases) by 2030.

 Achievement of the NDC target will be measured against the UK’s GHG inventory published in 2032, which will utilise global warming potentials (GWP) for non-CO2 gases from the IPCC’s Fifth Assessment Report (AR5).
 In addition, it will include an updated methodology for estimating emissions from peatlands.